In the busy digital age, we have a lot on our plates.

-Personally, my favourite instructor is Joe Wicks, who has an abundance of “sweat challenges” you can do alongside him on The Body Coach TV YouTube channel.
+One of our favourite instructors is Joe Wicks, who has an abundance of “sweat challenges” you can do alongside him on The Body Coach TV YouTube channel.

 Having said that, you can just type “HIIT workout” into YouTube’s search box to find different instructors and workouts that you might like.
 The choices are endless!

 Another type of cardio you can do in your room is Zumba.

 Never heard of Zumba?
 If not, it’s a Latin-style dance workout that originated in Columbia in the 1990s.
 And with each class lasting 45-60 minutes, it has a variety of health benefits.

 Some of which consist of:

 - Improves cardiovascular health (including your heart)